8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 Let’s look at some of the potential reasons for this.

-One reason is that these companies have a large following and frequent posting is likely to create something that each spectrum of their fanbase is going to appreciate.
+One reason is that these companies have a large following and frequent posting is likely to create something that each spectrum of their fanbase and target audience is going to appreciate.

 Plus, their content is less likely to saturate (and even annoy) their audience as quickly, when compared to the companies that have fewer followers.

-So, what really matters when it comes to generating engagement? — it can’t just be that you need more fans.
+So, what really matters when it comes to generating social media engagement? — it can’t just be that you need more fans.

-According to this chart, there can’t be an exact correlation between fans and engagement.
+According to this chart, there can’t be an exact correlation between fans and social media engagement.
 Otherwise, the results would continue to rise even after the 61+ mark.

 And, if you think about it, the gains made by big companies when posting more are disproportionate in relation to the amount of followers that they have.